Has your business been running on the “leanest” model where you as the owner wear every hat imaginable?

 - Strong written and verbal communication.

 - Initiative (or a track record of it).

 This is not saying “only extroverts need to apply.”
 You don’t necessarily need the most outgoing people available, but you do need those who communicate well.

 “Realize that criminal, under-qualified, and emotionally unstable minds hide in all uniforms and job titles.”
 Yikes Entrepreneur, thanks for that!
 They do make a valid point though; you shouldn’t make a hiring decision based on your gut instinct or even simply on the qualifications the employee states they have.

 It’s often said that past behavior is a good predictor of future behavior, so don’t be lax in checking for references and any other background checks which are necessary for your line of work.
 Many an employer has previously been bitten in the behind by going with a gut feeling rather than completing appropriate checks.

 It can take a long time to remove the “wrong” employee, or even mitigate the effects of having them in your business, so always take care with your pre-hire investigations.

 Hiring your first employee can be a big deal, especially if you’ve been used to going solo.
 You might be feeling overworked or stressed, but we suggest that you take care and set aside time to plan your hiring carefully.

 You need to know what you’re wanting to achieve within your business and how a hire can help you get there.
 You also need to have specific tasks or a job description for what they’ll be doing.
 You don’t want to be giving them “busy work” or taking a whole lot of time out of your day to devise tasks for them to do.

 Your new hire should align with the vision you have for your business, be a strong communicator, and have good references in their background check.
-Set a good foundation and process with employee one that you’ll use to then build out the rest of your team!
+Set a good foundation and process for employee one that you’ll use to then build out the rest of your team!